Brian L. Roberts: Awards and philanthropy

-Institutional Investor Magazine named Roberts as its top vote-getter for three years in a row (2004–06) in the Cable & Satellite category of their America's Best CEOs annual survey; and named Comcast as one of America's Most Shareholder-Friendly Companies in 2006.
+Institutional Investor magazine named Roberts as its top vote-getter for three years in a row (2004–06) in the Cable & Satellite category of their America's Best CEOs annual survey.
 Additionally, the magazine has included Roberts in its list of America's top CEOs on multiple occasions since 2003.

 Roberts was the recipient of the 1994 Golden Plate Award of the American Academy of Achievement, the 2004 Humanitarian Award from the Simon Wiesenthal Center, and was the 2002 Walter Kaitz Foundation Honoree of the Year for his commitment to diversity in the cable industry.
 The Police Athletic League of Philadelphia honored Roberts with their 2002 award for his commitment to youth programs and community involvement.

 In 2011, Roberts was awarded the USC Shoah Foundation Institute's 2011 Ambassador for Humanity Award.
 In 2021, he was a recipient of the centennial Philadelphia Award.
 The following year, Roberts received the William Penn award, "the highest honor bestowed upon a business executive in Greater Philadelphia," according to the Chamber of Commerce.

 Community involvement

-The Roberts family, led by Brian has made philanthropic contributions to various medical, educational, and cultural institutions.
+The Roberts family, led by Brian, has made philanthropic contributions to various medical, educational, and cultural institutions.
 In 2006, they made a donation to help establish The Roberts Proton Therapy Center at Penn Medicine.

 In 2016, the family provided a gift to support the creation of the Roberts Collaborative for Genetics and Individualized Medicine at the Children's Hospital of Philadelphia.
 In response to the COVID-19 pandemic in 2020, the Roberts family donated $5 million to the School District of Philadelphia to purchase Chromebooks for students to support virtual learning.
 In 2021, they established the Roberts Family Professorship in Vaccine Research at the Perelman School of Medicine, along with the Katalin Karikó Fellowship Fund in Vaccine Development.

 In March 2025, Roberts and his family donated $125 million to the Children's Hospital of Philadelphia, which will support the development of a new 20-story building known as Roberts Children's Health.

 Maccabiah Games

-An All-American squash player, Roberts competed in the Maccabiah Games in Israel, earning a gold medal with the U.S. squash team in the 2005 Maccabiah Games, and silver medals in the 1981 Maccabiah Games, the 1985 Maccabiah Games, the 1997 Maccabiah Games, and the 2009 Maccabiah Games.
+A squash player, Roberts competed in the Maccabiah Games in Israel, earning a gold medal with the U.S. squash team in the 2005 Maccabiah Games, and silver medals in the 1981 Maccabiah Games, the 1985 Maccabiah Games, the 1997 Maccabiah Games, and the 2009 Maccabiah Games.
 On October 21, 2012, Roberts was honored by Maccabi USA as a 'Legend of the Maccabiah.'